MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 ## Clean staging tables

 It is recommended to clean up the staging tables.
-This optimization can be achieved by scheduling the Job history cleanup job (available in Platform update 29 and later).
+This optimization can be achieved by scheduling the [Job history cleanup job](batch-history-cleanup.md) (available in Platform update 29 and later).
 After enabling the feature "Execution history cleanup" via Feature management, you will be able to access it from:

 Data management > Job history cleanup

 ## Defragmentation of indexes

 Review the [configuration of the index defragmentation job](batch-job-sql-defragmentation.md).
 It is recommended that this runs daily, though not when a data migration job is executing.
-Review the parameters to ensure the job captures the tables/indexes that are being changed via the data migration job.
+Review the parameters to ensure the job captures the tables and indexes that are being changed via the data migration job.

 ## Update statistics